All UCLA academic personnel offices are required to use Opus to track their academic appointees’ eligibility and to open cases.

 Data Fidelity

 A parallel initiative called the Book of Record Initiative (see below) will ensure cleaner, more accurate data for the entire campus.
-For example, while Payroll Services is the data steward for salary data, the Academic Personnel Office is the data steward for faculty rank and step data, and faculty serve as stewards for their own data about publications, presentations, honors, awards and certain other categories, Opus is formalizing memoranda of understanding with each data steward office.
+For example, while the Central Resource Unit is the data steward for salary data, the Academic Affairs and Personnel Office is the data steward for faculty rank and step data, and faculty serve as stewards for their own data about publications, presentations, honors, awards and certain other categories.
+Opus is formalizing memoranda of understanding with each data steward office.
 The Opus system will provide an error resolution process to allow academic appointees to contact the appropriate data steward and resolve errors at the source.

 Book of Record Data